Project Details

 Understanding the Users

-We conducted interviews with local festival organizers to understand their planning workflows and operational challenges.
-Additional research with music event organizers and fans helped us understand the broader ecosystem and user needs across the platform.
+We conducted interviews with three local festival organizers to understand their planning workflows and operational challenges.

 Image: A virtual user interview with local festival organizers